NeoSOFT-Technologies/node-rest/wiki/docs/multitenancy-rest-service.md

 - `Update Tenant` `/api/tenants`- HTTP PATCH: Sample API to update tenant configuration.
 - `Deleting Tenant` `api/tenants` - HTTP DELETE: Sample API to delete a tenant.
 - `Tenant Configuration` `/api/tenants/{id}` - HTTP GET: It retrieves configuration of the specified id.
-- `/api/user` - HTTP POST: It will create a user under the specified userName
+- `Create a Tenant User /api/user` - HTTP POST: It creates a user under the specified tenant.
+- `Get Tenant Users List /api/user` - HTTP GET: It returns user list under the specified tenant.
+- `Update a Tenant User /api/user` - HTTP PATCH: It updates a user.
+- `Delete a Tenant User /api/user` - HTTP DELETE: It deletes a user.
+- `Get a Tenant User's Info /api/user-info` - HTTP GET: It gives the user's details.
 - `/api/connect-database`- HTTP GET: It generates the connection string to a tenant database and connects to it.
 - `/api/create-table` - HTTP POST: It creates table in the database of the tenant.

+See full API documentation [here](https://github.com/NeoSOFT-Technologies/node-rest/blob/main/wiki/docs/api.md)

 ### Installation
 First run this command to install all dependency